BeSTURJC/besturjc.github.io/content/publication/del-ama-2016/index.md

 ---
-title: 'Review of NILM applications in smart grids: power quality assessment and assisted independent living'
+title: Muscle Activity and Coordination During Robot-Assisted Walking with H2 Exoskeleton

 # Authors
 # A YAML list of author names
 # If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
 # write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
-- Patricio G. Donato
+- Antonio J. del-Ama
+- Guillermo Asín-Prieto
+- Elisa Piñuela-Martín
+- Soraya Pérez-Nombela
+- Vicente Lozano-Berrio
-- Alvaro Hernandez
+- Diego Serrano-Muñóz
-- Marcos A. Funes
-- Ignacio Carugati
+- Fernando Trincado-Alonso
-- Ruben Nieto
+- José González-Vargas
-- Jesus Urena
+- Ángel Gil-Agudo
+- José L. Pons
+- Juan C. Moreno

 # Author notes (such as 'Equal Contribution')
 # A YAML list of notes for each author in the above `authors` list
 author_notes: []

-date: '2020-10-01'
+date: '2016-10-01'

 # Date to publish webpage (NOT necessarily Bibtex publication's date).
-publishDate: '2024-10-18T08:45:02.357468Z'
+publishDate: '2024-10-18T08:45:00.902276Z'

 # Publication type.
 # A single CSL publication type but formatted as a YAML list (for Hugo requirements).
 publication_types:
-- paper-conference
+- chapter

 # Publication name and optional abbreviated publication name.
-publication: '*2020 Argentine Conference on Automatic Control (AADECA)*'
+publication: '*Converging Clinical and Engineering Research on Neurorehabilitation II*'
 publication_short: ''

-doi: 10.23919/aadeca49780.2020.9301641
+doi: 10.1007/978-3-319-46669-9_59

 abstract: ''